JFH Crime have a dedicated team of extradition solicitors and barristers, who will provide advice and assistance where ever possible.

 – Income-related Employment and Support Allowance (ESA)

-If you earn less than £22,325 each year you may also be eligible, but a full financial test will be applied to take into account household outgoings.
+If your adjusted income is less than £22,325 each year you may also be eligible, but a full financial test will be applied to take into account household outgoings.

-If you earn above £22,325 each year then you will not be eligible for legal aid in the Magistrates’ Court.
+If your adjusted income is above £22,325 each year then you will not be eligible for legal aid in the Magistrates’ Court.
 There are limitations on the level of service provided under legal aid rates, and many of our clients prefer to take advantage of our competitive private rates, contact us or call us on 020 7388 1658 to discuss privately funding your case.

 At the Crown Court

 Representation in the Crown Court is now also subject to the ‘merits’ and ‘means’ tests.
-However, in the Crown Court if you exceed the financial eligibility threshold then you can still receive legal aid, but you will be asked to pay contributions towards this funding.
+However, in the Crown Court if you exceed the lower financial eligibility threshold then you can still receive legal aid, but you will be asked to pay contributions towards this funding.
 The amount of these contributions will depend upon your disposable income.
 You will be required to provide evidence of your income to the Legal Aid Agency, who will decide what level of contribution you will make.
+If you have over £37,500 adjusted income, you will not be eligible for legal aid.

 Alternatively, many clients feel that when facing one of the most serious challenges of their life, they would prefer to privately fund their case in order to ensure the highest possible level of service available.
 Contact us or call us on 020 7388 1658 to discuss your eligibility or private funding arrangements.